Alex Palcuie

-I’m Alex Palcuie, a Member of Technical Staff on the AI Reliability Engineering (AIRE) team at Anthropic.
-I keep Claude reliable, which means the unenviable job of fixing Claude without Claude when it goes down.
+I keep Claude reliable on the AI Reliability Engineering (AIRE) team, which means the unenviable job of fixing Claude without Claude when it goes down.

 I’m based in London, originally from Romania.
 I write a blog at blog.palcu.net and occasionally angel invest.